straal/straal-ios/README.md

 Straal SDK requires deployment target of **iOS 9.0+** and Xcode **8.0+**.

-### Backend
+### Back end

-You also need a backend service which will handle payment information and issue `CryptKeys` for the app.
-For more see [here](https://api-reference.straal.com).
+You also need a back-end service which will handle payment information and create `CryptKeys` for the app.
+For more, see [Straal API Reference](https://api-reference.straal.com).

-You backend service needs to implement **at least one endpoint** at *https://_base_url_/straal/v1/cryptkeys*.
-This endpoint is used by this SDK to fetch cryptkeys that encrypt sensitive user data.
+Your back-end service needs to implement **at least one endpoint** at `https://_base_url_/straal/v1/cryptkeys`.
+This endpoint is used by this SDK to fetch `CryptKeys` that encrypt sensitive user data.

-> It is your backend's job to authorize the user and reject the cryptkey fetch if need be.
+> It is your back end's job to authorize the user and reject the `CryptKey` fetch if necessary.

 ## Installation

-We recommend using *CocoaPods*
+We recommend using *CocoaPods*.

 Add the following lines to your **Podfile**: